 The procedure often requires multiple treatment sessions and therefore can be pricey.
 Depending upon where you live, you should expect to pay between $100 and $150 per session.
 Most patients require a minimum of 10 sessions and may even require further treatments at a later time.

-At a total cost of between $550 and $1,200, the price of the procedure can be pricey.
+At a total cost of between $550 and $1,200, the price of the procedure can be high.
 However, most of those who have undergone the treatment have been pleased with the results they have obtained.

 Keep in mind costs vary by clinic and complexity of the treatment.
 Be sure to consult with your health care provider about treatment costs.
 Also check if your insurance will cover a portion of the procedure.